Club: none | Opening: 1998 | Capacity: 80,000 seats

 For those on a budget, Hotel Campanile is the most affordable option, though this means a bit of a walk in return.
 If you have more money to spend, then the Courtyard by Marriott will likely have your preference.
 For all hotels near Stade de France click here.

 If you prefer to stay in Paris’ city centre but want to have easy transport connections to the stadium, then staying near Gare du Nord is an option.
 Remember that areas around large railway stations tend to get slightly dodgy at night, in which case you might also want to consider a hotel at walking distance toward the Montmartre area.
 Staying near Gare Saint-Lazare also gives you easy transport options, but hotels tend to be pricier in this area.
 More options in Paris’ city centre here.

 No club team currently occupies the Stade de France as Paris Saint-Germain plays its home matches at the Parc des Princes.
-Ticket sales for matches of the French national team go via the French Federation.
+Ticket for matches of the French national team can be bought online on the Stade de France website (which also sells rugby tickets), and the website of the French Football Federation.